BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## Fully multitasking Telnet server

 Telnet server can, similarly to HTTP server, handle commands in two different ways.
 As a programmed response to some commands or it can execute already built-in commands (like ls, ping, ...).
-There is also a very basic text-editor built in, mainly for editing small configuration files.
-Demo Telnet server is available at 193.77.159.208 (login as root with default password rootpassword).
+There is also a basic text-editor built in, mainly for editing small configuration files.

 ## Fully multitasking FTP server